-Hearing odd noises when your air conditioner is working?
+Hearing strange noises when your air conditioner is working?
 There's likely something wrong with your AC.
-If you ignore it, it could lead to major—and expensive—troubles eventually.
-We're going to help you find out what’s occurring with your air conditioner and what you can do to change it.
+If you don’t pay attention to it, it could lead to extensive—and expensive—troubles eventually.
+We're going to help you figure out what’s occurring with your air conditioner and what you can do to fix it.

 8 Common Air Conditioning Noises

-- Gurgling - Gurgling generally indicates an issue with your refrigerant line.
+- Gurgling - Gurgling usually indicates a problem with your refrigerant line.
 If you can't pinpoint where the noise is originating from, that's alright.
-A professional can help verify where this noise is occurring.
-You can learn more information on our gurgling noises guide.
+An expert can help verify where this noise is occurring.
+You can find more information on our gurgling noises guide.

 - Crackling - Crackling could be due to debris in the unit or aging ductwork.
 Debris in the outdoor unit will generate a noise outside your house.
 Mature ductwork can cause noise inside your house.
-Check out our crackling noise guide for more information.
+Read our crackling noise guide for more information.

 - Buzzing - Buzzing is no doubt an electrical issue.
 Read our buzzing noise guide for more information.